Michael-F-Ellis/rpchat/dcidevplan.md

         *   When adding, UI elements (dropdowns?) should allow setting `role`, `characterId` (0 for global, 1 for Char1, 2 for Char2), and `visibility` (private/public) for the message being added.
     *   Guide the user (perhaps via placeholder text or a small instruction panel when in multi-character mode) to:
         1. Add a global system prompt (`characterId: 0, visibility: 1`).
+        2. Use a new UI (or modified existing UI) to define characters (e.g., private prompts, models) which will update `chatManager.characterDefinitions`.
         2. Add Character 1's private prompt (`characterId: 1, visibility: 0, role: ROLES.SYSTEM`).
         3. Add Character 2's private prompt (`characterId: 2, visibility: 0, role: ROLES.SYSTEM`).
         4. Add Character 1's first public utterance (`characterId: 1, visibility: 1, role: ROLES.USER` or a new specific role).